mirisuzanne/miriamsuzanne/content/2016/08/17/trans.rst

 I recommend starting with
 `Julia Serano`_’s extensive writing on the topic.
-**I recommend everything** Julia has written, starting with her first book: `Whipping Girl`_.
+**I recommend everything** Julia has written, especially her first book: `Whipping Girl`_.
 You can also read
 `Jennifer Boylan`_,
 `Kate Bornstein`_,
 and `Janet Mock`_,
-to list a few.
+to list a few popular ones.
 Books and articles by cis people,
 **about transgender people**,
-should be avoided or taken with salt.
+should be taken with salt or avoided entirely.

 I call myself trans, transgender, or a trans woman.
 I'm **also gender-queer**, non-binary, and a bunch of other good words.
-I'm also transsexual,
+I'm transsexual,
-but that one feels to me like a medical term — similar to using "females" when you mean women.
+but that one feels like a medical term — similar to using "females" when you mean women.
 **You can probably just call me a woman.**

 **Some people like** to differentiate between "sex" and "gender" — as though one is biology and the other is identity.
-Don't do that.
+Don't bother.
 Biology and identity are deeply intertwined, and neither of them is binary.
 There is only gender,
-and it is always **a rough approximation of** a million different factors,
+and it is always **a rough approximation of** a million different factors:
-`both social and biological`_.
+`social, biological, and experienced`_.

 **Sex is** something else entirely, and I recommend it,